coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 - [ ] `/path/to/fedora-coreos-releng-automation/scripts/promote-config.sh testing-devel`
 - [ ] Sanity check promotion with `git show`
 - [ ] Open PR against the `testing` branch on https://github.com/coreos/fedora-coreos-config
+- [ ] Post a link to the PR as a comment to this issue
-- [ ] Ideally have at least one other person check it and approve before merging
+- [ ] Ideally have at least one other person check it and approve
+- [ ] Once CI has passed, merge it

 ## Build

 - [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `testing`, and fill in version number using the `N.YYYYMMDD.P` format, pending finalization of https://github.com/coreos/fedora-coreos-tracker/issues/81)
+- [ ] Post a link to the job as a comment to this issue
 - [ ] Wait for the job to finish

 ## Sanity-check the build